20 Best Fruits and Vegetables to Keep You Full Longer

-Though it's more often associated with monkeys and slapstick comedy than weight loss, we'd argue that bananas are one of the very best foods for those on a quest for flat abs.
+Though it's more often associated with monkeys and slapstick comedy than weight loss, we'd argue that bananas are one of the very best filling foods for those on a quest for flat abs.
 Not only can the fruit's water and fiber content keep you away from the vending machine, its potassium can fight off water retention and bloat.
 The mineral also aids post-workout muscles recovery.
 Translation: The faster you can get back to the gym after a tough session, the sooner you'll reach your better body goal.

 Fiber per 100 grams (1 cup, whole): 3.6 g

 Water Content: 87.3%